Brown-University-Library/OLD-ARCHIVED_easyrequest_project/README.md

 detail flow...
 - user initially lands at login page
-    - data from url stored to session
+    - data from url is stored to session
-    - item-id determined from submitted bib and item-barcode via availability-api call
+    - item-id is determined from submitted bib and item-barcode via a call to an [availability-api](https://github.com/Brown-University-Library/availability-service) (a different availability-api may ultimately be called)
-- user clicks 'login' button, accessing shib-protected view
+- user logs in, either via shib or via the old-school [barcode+name method](https://josiah.brown.edu/patroninfo)
-    - after passing shib, view captures shib-supplied user name, barcode, and email
+    - if logging in via barcode+name method, a lookup is also done on a [patron-api](https://github.com/birkin/patron_api_web) web-service to get name and email info
-    - user redirected to hidden 'processing' page
+    - user is redirected to hidden 'processing' page
 - processing page:
     - uses the [josiah-patron-accounts](https://github.com/Brown-University-Library/josiah-patron-accounts) code to place a millennium request on behalf of the user
     - sends user confirmation email